-Colonies seen in Winogradsky column
+Colonies saw in Winogradsky column

 After the column is sealed tightly,

 - The anaerobic bacteria will develop first, including Clostridium spp.
-These anaerobic bacteria will consume the cellulose as an energy source.
+These anaerobic bacteria will consume cellulose as an energy source.
 Once this commences they create CO2 that is used by other bacteria and thus the cycle begins.

 - Eventually, color layers of different bacteria will appear in the column.